shawnmckinney/fortress-saml-demo/README.md

 ## Test fortress security with spring saml sso enabled

  1. Here are the user to role assignments:
  ![fortress-saml-sample security policy](src/main/javadoc/doc-files/fortress-saml-sample-security-policy.xml)

  2. Open link to [http://localhost:8080/fortress-saml-sample](http://localhost:8080/fortress-saml-sample)

  3. You will be rerouted to IdP.
 Enter the **User Name**, **Password** values from [REGISTER-SSOCIRCLE.md](REGISTER-SSOCIRCLE.md).

- ![IdP Login Page](src/main/javadoc/doc-files/SSO-Circle-IdP-Login-Page.png "IdP Login Page")
+ ![IdP Login Page](src/main/javadoc/doc-files/SSO-Circle-IdP-Login-Page.png "IdP Login Page") Click on **Continue SAML Single Sign On** button after the bot checks.

+ 4. If everything works, you will be redirected to the fortress-saml-sample web page.
+The sam* user should see the following:
  ![sam*](src/main/javadoc/doc-files/Fortress-Saml-Demo-SuperUser.png "Home Page - sam*")